-Veterans For Peace national is asking Veterans For Peace chapters to celebrate International Day of Peace by putting on an event or supporting, joining with and promoting current Peace Day efforts underway in your city or town.
+Veterans For Peace national is asking Veterans For Peace chapters to celebrate the September 21st International Day of Peace by putting on an event or supporting, joining with and promoting current Peace Day efforts underway in your city or town.

 - Host a gathering of friends.
 This can be in a public space, community or at your home.
 Read the VFP Peace Day Statement.
-(Download as a PDF)
+(Download as a PDF).